iceburg-net/iceburg-ci/README.md

 iCEBURG CI provides a consistent interface to kickoff builds, both locally and on the CI platform.
 > :family: This ensures accessible builds -- even when CI is down!
 Developers can run _exactly_ what the CI platform runs without having to check-in code.

-projects include a compliant `ci/docker-compose.yml` in their repositories. this file defines an eponymously named service for each available step. at minimum, the default steps are represented (typically the `build` , `check`, and `test` services).
+projects include a compliant `ci/docker-compose.yml` in their repositories. services in this file define what is performed during a step. generally the default steps are represented (e.g. the `build` , `check`, and `test` services exist).
 > :monorail: This ensures portable builds.
 The compose file works the same across platforms and projects.

-the behavior of each step is defined by the service's command/entrypoint. for instance, the 'check' service's command may be `command: hadolint src/Dockerfile`. each service can reference a Dockerfile or image† to provide its own dependencies, such as a specific versions of terraform or the JDK.
+each step provides its own dependencies (such as a specific terraform version or JDK) by referencing a Dockerfile or image in its service definition. published images are recommended to keep things cached and DRY ([iceburgci/step-image:universal](https://github.com/iceburgci/iceburg-ci-docker-images) makes a great choice!).
 > :package: This ensures self contained  builds.
-Only docker is needed on the host/developer machine.

-† Instead of including a Dockerfile, a service may reference a  published image to keep things cached and DRY.
-The [iceburgci/step-image:universal](https://github.com/iceburgci/iceburg-ci-docker-images) image makes a good choice.
+Docker and bash become the only requirements for developer and CI machines.

-iceburg-ci tooling is used to kickoff CI steps -- matching the requested step(s) to the appropriate docker-compose commands (e.g. `docker-compose run --rm test`) while taking care of concurrency, [environment variables](#environment-variables), volume mounts, and cleanup.
+iceburg-ci tooling matches requested step(s) to the appropriate docker-compose commands (e.g. `docker-compose run --rm test`) or scripts, while taking care of concurrency concerns, [environment variables](#environment-variables), volume mounts, and cleanup.
 > :vertical_traffic_light: This ensures reliably repeatable builds.
-Developers don't need to reverse engineer nor do pipeline definitions need to be ported from one DSL to the next.
+No need to reverse engineer pipelines or port from one DSL to the next.

 ## usage